-Prerequisite: Admission to B.M. (single instrument), B.M.E., or B.S.O.F. degree program.
+Admission to BM (single instrument), BME, or BSOF degree program.
 Admission to the multiple woodwinds degree program by audition on two secondary instruments after the first semester of study on the primary instrument.
+For more admission information, see "Admission Requirements" in the Undergraduate Division section of this bulletin.